AdRoll/baker/content/en/docs/Core concepts/_index.md

 * One input component, determining where to fetch records from
 * Zero or more filters, applied sequentially, which together compose the **filter chain**.
-A filter is a function that processes record, it can modify fields, discard records or create additional ones
+A filter is a function that processes record: it can modify fields, discard records or create additional ones
 * One output component, specifying where to send the records that made it so far
 * One optional upload component, that can be added if the output creates files that need to be uploaded to a remote destination